The Spirit of Violets

 Isabella Stewart Gardner Museum, Boston.
 Photo: Sean Dungan

-The Titian Room, with the silver Norwegian beaker holding violets in front of the Circle of Giovanni Bellini’s Christ Carrying the Cross
+The Titian Room, with the silver Norwegian beaker that traditionally holds violets in front of the Circle of Giovanni Bellini’s Christ Carrying the Cross

 The Gardner Museum, Isabella’s masterpiece, is alive with botanical imagery.
 The palace holds myriad works that invoke the beauty of the natural world.
 The rooms of the palace look out upon the absolute stage—the Courtyard—designed to display the inspiration for everything else.
 Gardner Museum horticulturists, the resident artists of the space, create and nurture botanical Courtyard installations and cultivate our living collection from the Museum’s nursery with passion and reverence.
 As streams of sunlight fall upon the Courtyard’s show of life, everything feels clear.
 Nature is art and love is love.